nwronski/batch-transcode-video/README.md

 ### Instructions

 Recursively search for videos to transcode using [video_transcoding](https://github.com/donmelton/video_transcoding).
 If an `input` **directory** is not specified then the current directory will be used as the input directory.
+If an `output` **directory** is not specified, the `input` directory will be used for the transcoded videos.
+By default, if an output file already exists then it will be treated as an error.
+Use the `--diff` option to skip `input` files that already exist in the `output` folder.

 ```
-batch-transcode-video --input "video/"
+batch-transcode-video --input video/ --output transcoded/ --diff
 ```

 Transcoded files will be placed in the same directory as the source unless you specify an `output` directory.
 The relative folder structure will be maintained in the output directory unless you use the `flatten` flag.